daniel860305/Tetris-on-Ruby-Enhancement/README.md

 ## Enhancement
 There are three enhancements in the game:
-	- Add 3 more regular pieces to the set of pieces to increase difficulty of the game.
+	- **Add 3 more regular pieces** to the set of pieces to increase difficulty of the game.
-	- A secret cheating function is added into the game to help you play longer.
+	- A **secret cheating function** is added into the game to help you play longer.
-	- A secret key-bindings to turn the pieces upside down, allowing you to adjust the orientation of the pieces faster.
+	- A **secret key-bindings** to turn the pieces upside-down, allowing you to adjust the orientation of the pieces faster.

 Both secrets are technically not secrets, as you can easily find it in the "tetris-enhanced.rb" file.